Non-Fiction Books, Without the Lecture

 Get to Know Us!

-Yuval Noah Harari, author of the book Sapiens, sold over twenty million books.
+Yuval Noah Harari, author of the book Sapiens, sold over twenty million copies of his book.

 Harari once said about writing Sapiens: "This is so banal!..There is absolutely nothing there that is new.
 I'm not an archeologist.
 Im not a primatologist.
 I mean, I did zero new research.
 It was really reading the kind of common knowledge and just presenting it in a new way."